diyanj03/SMLFM_Analysis_DJ/README.md

 ---
 ### 1.4.
 Install Python Dependencies

-With the sctive virtual environment inside the project directory, run the following:
+With the active virtual environment inside the project directory, run the following:
 ```
 pip install -r requirements.txt
 ```